 We have extensive safety measures in place to ensure that we have a safe and healthy environment for our visitors and staff.
 The measures include frequent cleaning of high-touch areas, sanitizing stations, Plexiglass shields at our Tickets and Membership Desks, directional signage to encourage physical distancing, timed ticketing, and reduced capacity.
-All visitors and staff are required to wear masks at all times while inside the building and while queuing outside the museum.
+All visitors and staff are required to wear masks at all times while inside the building and while queuing outside the museum regardless of vaccination status.
 Please review our guidelines below to find out more about what to expect when you’re back in the museum.
 We look forward to seeing you soon!

 Guidelines for Your Visit